trinodb/trino/docs/src/main/sphinx/sql/select.rst

 If the count specified in the ``OFFSET`` clause equals or exceeds the size of the result set, the final result is empty.

-LIMIT or FETCH FIRST Clauses
+LIMIT or FETCH FIRST clauses
 ----------------------------

 The ``LIMIT`` or ``FETCH FIRST`` clause restricts the number of rows